LiskArchive/lisk-sdk/README.md

 | PostgreSQL       | 10+     |
 | Redis (optional) | 5+      |

-You can find further details on installing these dependencies on our [documentation guide](https://lisk.io/documentation/lisk-core/setup/source#pre-install).
+You can find further details on installing these dependencies in our [pre-installation setup guide](https://lisk.io/documentation/lisk-core/setup/source#pre-install).

 ### Installation of Lisk Framework

-To start with Lisk SDK you need to install one npm package `lisk-framework`:
+To start using the Lisk SDK you need to install one npm package - `lisk-framework`:

 ```
 npm install lisk-framework